pyload/pyload/docs/system/webserver_evaluation.rst

 ---------------

 The first step was to take a short look at every webserver.
-For some it was not needed to further inspect them, since they don't meet our requirements.
+For some it was not needed to further inspect them, since they do not meet our requirements.

 ================== ==================================================================
 Disregarded server Reason